DARIAEngineering/dcaf_case_management/docs/HOW_LINES_WORK.md

 A case manager can only be working on one line at a time; their line scopes their search results.

+Many (possibly most!) funds operate only one, primary line.
+The system functions perfectly well with this use case.

+## What this means for abortion funds

+For abortion funds, this means that adding a new division to how they field calls is as straightforward as changing the `DARIA_LINES` environment variable.
+If a fund decides to split their phone intake into two, just alter the environment variable.
+Note that this requires an engineer or someone with heroku access to complete.

 ## What this means for engineers

 In [config/initializers/env_var_constants.rb](../config/initializers/env_var_constants.rb),